lgmxiii/architecture-center/docs/reference-architectures/data/enterprise-bi-sqldw.md

 In this step, you will run a PowerShell script that uses bcp to export the SQL database to flat files on the VM, and then uses AzCopy to copy those files into Azure Blob Storage.

-1. Use Remote Desktop to connect to the simulated on-premises VM you created previously.
+1. Use Remote Desktop to connect to the simulated on-premises VM.

 2. While logged into the VM, run the following commands from a PowerShell window.